liyasthomas/templates/README.md

   <br>
 </div>

-### Try it on mobile :iphone:
+### Demo: Try it on mobile :iphone:

 It works on all platforms.
 Android, iOS and Windows phone.
 It runs on **any browser with [WebGL](https://caniuse.com/#feat=webgl) and [WebRTC](https://caniuse.com/#feat=stream)** (for iOS, you need to update to iOS 11).

 Try on your phone in only two easy steps, check it out!

-1. Open any [marker image from here](https://github.com/liyasthomas/templates/tree/master/assets/patterns) in your browser.
+1. Step 1
-2. Open my [augmented reality web app](https://liyasthomas.github.io/templates) in your phone browser.
-Give permissions to access camera.
-Scan marker image with your camera.
+2. Step 2

 You're done!
-It will open a web page which read the phone's webcam, localize a marker and add 3D on top of it.

 <div align="center">
   <br>